Snapshots of Food Industry News

 Ananda Dairy Expects Rise of 30% in Turnover in 2018-2019

-Ananda Dairy is looking to increase their turnover to Rs.2000 crores in 2019, which will be a rise of about 30 per cent.
+Ananda Dairy is looking to increase their turnover to Rs.2000 crores in 2019, which will be a rise of about 30 percent.
 In the current fiscal Ananda is likely to have a turnover of Rs.1, 500.
 The dairy company is expanding its retail outlets and product portfolio.
 They are likely to open 500 retail outlets in Delhi NCR, Haryana, Uttar Pradesh and Punjab.
 The outlets will be company owned and company operated.
-An increase in the number of retail outlets is expected to contribute 15 per cent of the growth.
-Currently Ananda has around 200 outlets in NCR and sells well over 50 products, mostly dairy, but minus ice-cream.
-While ice-cream is not on their product agenda, the company is likely to increase their portfolio of other value added products.
+An increase in the number of retail outlets is expected to contribute 15 percent of the growth.
+Currently, Ananda has around 200 outlets in NCR and sells well over 50 products, mostly dairy, but minus ice-cream.
+While ice-cream is not on their product agenda, the company is likely to increase their portfolio of other value-added products.

 Amazon is India’s First Foreign Food Retailer

 Amazon Retail Pvt Ltd. has become India’s first foreign food retailer and will begin its pilot in Pune.
 They will provide grocery services and will be in direct competition with similar online grocery stores like Grofers, Bigbasket, Supr Daily, etc. In 2017, the e-commerce giant had received affirmation from the Indian government to invest $500 million in India’s food retail space.
-Wal-Mart’s plans to acquire 40 per cent stake in India’s Flipkart is being seen as a reaction to Amazon stepping into the online grocery space.
+Wal-Mart’s plans to acquire 40 percent stake in India’s Flipkart is being seen as a reaction to Amazon stepping into the online grocery space.

 Even though Amazon is the first foreign retailer in this space, it will need at least one quarter to be able to find its feet in the food retailing business in the country.
 Amazon has also launched Amazon Now, an app for food and grocery items to be home-delivered and it will also enable Amazon to be in direct touch with consumers.
-Currently, Amazon’s warehouses in India do not store food items which will be able to meet the demands through the Amazon Now app demand.
+Currently, Amazon’s warehouses in India do not store food items which will be able to meet the demands of the Amazon Now app demand.

 Global F&B Companies Want Stake in Voila F9 Gourmet

 Voila F9 Gourmet, India’s largest home-grown commercial kitchen is drawing the attention of half a dozen Global F&B companies, which would like to have a stake in it.
 Voila F9 has appointed merchant bankers so as to be able to bring in the right strategic partners but has not revealed anything else.
 Voila F9 is headquartered in Hyderabad and here it caters to a number of technology firms.
-The commercial kitchen is spread over 60,000 square feet on a two acre plot and can product 50,000 meals in a day.
-Valued at Rs.300 crore, the company has clients like Google, Facebook, Uber, Deloitte, DE Shaw &Co, Qualcomm and Arcesium.
-Voila F9 has also catered during events like Sensation, IIFA and IPL and even catered to PM Narendra Modi when he visited Hyderabad during the DGP’s conference.
+The commercial kitchen is spread over 60,000 square feet on a two-acre plot and can product 50,000 meals in a day.
+Valued at Rs.300 crore, the company has clients like Google, Facebook, Uber, Deloitte, DE Shaw &Co, Qualcomm, and Arcesium.
+Voila F9 has also catered during events like Sensation, IIFA, and IPL and even catered to PM Narendra Modi when he visited Hyderabad during the DGP’s conference.

 Raw Pressery Launches Three Variants of Almond Milk

 Raw Pressery has recently launched three variants of cold-pressed almond milk.
-The almond milk flavoured with cacao, coffee, and turmeric contain no sugar, preservative chemicals or color.
+The almond milk flavored with cacao, coffee, and turmeric contain no sugar, preservative chemicals or color.
 The almonds are also sourced directly from farms and are vegan and 100 percent lactose-free and so even lactose-intolerant consumers can have the nutty milk.
 The almond milk is available in 250ml bottles priced at Rs.100.

 Fresh cacao nibs from South India are used to make the cocoa flavored almond milk, which has an earthy taste and does not contain surplus calories or sweetness either.
 The coffee-flavored almond milk contains Indian Arabica coffee which is used when it is roasted to perfection.
 Raw Pressey’s turmeric variant contains haldi doodh with powdered almonds and is also available as a golden latte without any dairy.
 Almond milk can be considered a health drink as it contains good fat which lowers cholesterol, keeps the heart healthy, has fewer calories and since it helps alkalise the digestive system, it reduces heartburn and acid reflux also.